LocalCoinIS/dev.bitshares.works/core/knowledge_base/research/new-market-api.md

 From @pmconrad on February 17, 2016 19:4

-blind_sign and unblind_signature belong to this: https://localcointalk.is/index.php/topic,17315.msg220421.html#msg220421
-I suppose these two shouldn't even be there - AFAIK they're not used anywhere in graphene currently, and if they are the API should include the blind_hash function as well.
+blind_sign and unblind_signature, I suppose these two shouldn't even be there - AFAIK they're not used anywhere in graphene currently, and if they are the API should include the blind_hash function as well.

 I don't know anything about the range stuff nor the blind_factor stuff.